mlrun/mlrun/docs/feature-store/sources-targets.md

 This can increase performance when reading large Parquet files.

 Pay attention!
-1)  None/NaN/NaT values may be filtered out using this functionality on their columns.
+-  When using the additional_filters on a column, values None, NaN, NaT will be filtered out from the filter result.
-2)  Datetime or timestamp filter is not supported yet.
+-  Specifying additional_filters as Datetime object is not supported.